fnetX/screenplay-generator/README.md

 You will need some stuff to run the LaTeX commands.
 Don't ask me which packages you'll need, I do not know that by myself.

+You can specify a title and a subtitle in the build-classic.sh and you have to tell the script about all the actors in script/classic.php

 Still questions?
 I will try to help you as much as I can.

 ## Something to remember?